malashonock/interview-prep-notes/RxJs꞉ Observables overview.md

 An observable is:
 - a lazy push collection of multiple values
-- a template for connecting an Observer (as a Consumer) to a Producer, via a `subsribe` action, resulting in a subscription
+- a template for connecting an Observer (as a Consumer) to a Producer, via a `subscribe` action, resulting in a subscription

 ## Creating observables